artyom-myasoedov/TrainSimulatorClient/README.md

 # TrainSimulatorClient
-Final version of task for the OOP course at VSU
+Final version of the client part of the task for the OOP course at VSU